 Our dive leader was diving with a fluorescent light and the neon colors were the result of biofluorescence, fluorescent proteins in an organism absorb light of a specific wavelength from the light and re-emit that light at a different wavelength resulting in crazy neon color all over the reef.

 Contributed by Campbell and Alya from Stingy Nomads

 Bocas del Toro, Panama

-Bioluminescence tours in Bocas del Toro aren’t an activity that are widely promoted.
+Bioluminescence tours in Bocas del Toro aren’t an activity that is widely promoted.
 I only saw them offered one place and thought it sounded pretty sketchy at first, but tried it anyway and it turned out to be totally worth it.
 The tour was offered on Isla Colon, the main island in the Bocas del Toro region.

-While I only saw them offered one place, there may be more now.
-Some will go anytime at night and others only on the new moon.
+While I only saw them offered at one place, there may be more now.
+Some will go anytime at night and others only during the new moon.
 If you can time it right, the new moon will be the best time to go since it will be way darker and easier to see.